markets/maily/README.md

 Maily is a Rails Engine to manage, test and navigate through all your email templates of your app, being able to preview them directly in your browser.

+Maily automatically picks up all your emails and make them accessible from a kind of dashboard.

 ## Features:

 * Mountable engine